 Saga Prefecture is not exactly top on the tourist destination list, but it should be for Mifuneyama Rakuen alone.

 This garden is more like a huge park set into the side of a mountain that’s straight out of a Chinese landscape painting.
 During azalea season, the mountainside is festooned in shades of white, pink, and crimson.
-If you’re staying at one of the two luxury ryokan at the foot of Mifuneyama, so much the better.
+If you’re staying at one of the two luxury ryokan at the foot of Mifuneyama, so much the better (learn more about ryokans in Japan).

 Located a little ways outside of Tokyo, this is not, strictly speaking, a Japanese garden.
 But there are few experiences more magical than walking through tunnels of lavender and periwinkle wisteria.

-How do you make the most of your garden visit?
+How to make the most of your garden visits?
+A few suggestions:

 Further Reading on Japanese Gardens